Troubleshooting and doing your own AC repair in Huntsville, Alabama, can appear like a lot of hassle.

 1. AC Won’t Turn On

-- Firmly transfer the lever back to the “on” position.
-If it instantaneously flips again, don’t touch it and contact us at 256-801-4701.
-A fuse that keeps flipping might signal your house has an electrical issue.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 256-801-4701.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings